-H, passed with honor.
+A, passed with honor.
 (Not to be used as an informal grade.)

-C, passed with credit.
+B, passed with credit.

-P, passed.
+C, passed.

-L, barely passed.
+D, barely passed.

 J, formal grade is deferred until a later term.
 It may be used only for research or thesis work, or for Seminar of graduate grade.
 N, subject passed, but formal grade is not assigned.
-(Not

-to be used for undergraduate subjects.)
+(Not to be used for undergraduate subjects except A1 and A2.)

-D, deficient.
+I, deficient.
 The work required has not been completed.
-Except in drawing or in laboratory subjects, all grades of D must be removed not later than the end of the fifth week of the succeeding term of the regular academic year.
-Grades of D or F in drawing and in the Electrical Engineering Laboratory subjects must be removed not later than the end of the academic term succeeding the one in which they were received.
-Grades of D or F in laboratory work, except the Electrical Engineering Laboratory subjects, must be removed within one year from the date incurred.
+Except in drawing or in laboratory subjects, all grades of I must be removed not later than the end of the fifth week of the succeeding term of the regular academic year.
+Grades of I or E in drawing and in the Electrical Engineering Laboratory subjects must be removed not later than the end of the academic term succeeding the one in which they were received.
+Grades of I or E in laboratory work, except the Electrical Engineering Laboratory subjects, must be removed within one year from the date incurred.

-F, conditioned.
+E, conditioned.
 (Not to be used on condition examinations.
-Failures in condition examinations are to be reported FF.)
-Student is entitled to one condition examination (except in drawing or laboratory subjects) because, in the opinion of the instructor, a comprehensive review of the subject should enable him to pass it.
+Failures in condition examinations are to be reported F.) Student is entitled to one condition examination (except in drawing or laboratory subjects) because, in the opinion of the instructor, a comprehensive review of the subject should enable him to pass it.
 This must be taken at the next condition examination period or the right to such examination is forfeited.
-(A grade of F in a drawing or laboratory subject is to be removed in accordance with the regulations in the preceding paragraph.)
+(A grade of E in a drawing or laboratory subject is to be removed in accordance with the regulations in the preceding paragraph.)

-FF, failed completely.
+F, failed completely.
 (Not to be used as an informal grade.)
-This grade signifies that the student must repeat the subject, and he will not be allowed to take subjects depending thereon unless he has had an F in the subject.
+This grade signifies that the student must repeat the subject, and he will not be allowed to take subjects depending thereon unless he has had an E in the subject.
 Any student taking a dependent subject without a clear grade in any subject on which it depends may be required to drop that subject at any time if his work is unsatisfactory.

 Abs, absent.
 Grade is withheld because of absence from final examination or for unexplained absence during the term.
-It is equivalent to a grade of FF unless the absence is satisfactorily explained to the Dean of Students.
+It is equivalent to a grade of F unless the absence is satisfactorily explained to the Dean of Students.

-13. Upon recommendation of the head of a Course, substitution of one or more subjects for a subject, or subjects, required in that Course may be allowed by the Committee on Academic Regulations, provided the work is equivalent in units to the prescribed subject and that the student's latest term grade in the subject is not FF.
+13. Upon recommendation of the head of a Course, substitution of one or more subjects for a subject, or subjects, required in that Course may be allowed by the Committee on Academic Regulations, provided the work is equivalent in units to the prescribed subject and that the student's latest term grade in the subject is not F. Substitutions for theses are not allowed.